CARING FOR DOGS WITH A DEVELOPMENT PROGRAM

 Xylitol lowers a dogŐs glucose level and the dog will need intravenous dextrose to survive if the poisoning is severe enough.

 2. Many dog beds are apparently sprayed with a fire retardant or perhaps other chemicals that are very toxic for dogs.
 So be sure to ask when you buy one if it has any chemicals in it.

 3. Be very careful with groomers and their chemicals.
 They can easily kill your dog.
 Never put any chemicals on a dog to make the coat shiny and use only the purest soap or plain shampoo on a dog.
 The less grooming, the better.

 4. Dogs do not like veterinarians, in general.
 Please exercise caution.
 They use too many drugs.
 If a dog is fed correctly, he or she will not need vaccines and will rarely be ill and need drugs.

 5. Toxic household cleaners and chemicals can kill your dog.
-Remember the dog spends a lot of time on the floor, so use only the most non-toxic methods to clean your floors such as vinegar and water or better, a steam mop with no soap or detergent at all.
+Remember the dog spends a lot of time on the floor, so use only the most non-toxic methods to clean your floors such as vinegar and water or better, a steam mop with little or no soap or detergent at all.

 Another chemical that is toxic for dogs is the perfume used in many kitchen garbage bags.
 Use kitchen bags without perfume.